-Pre: Any introductory level humanities or social science course.
+Pre: Any introductory social science or humanities or course.

-ANTH 3350 (3) Diversity In The Workplace
+ANTH 3350 Diversity In The Workplace (3)

 The study of the dynamic changes taking place in the world of work due to increasing ethnic diversity and the numbers of women entering the work place.
 Using the concept of culture as developed by anthropologists, the course explores such topics as wage differentials, stereotypical careers, equal employment opportunity, management styles, discrimination, communication styles, and harassment.